Creation Lesson #1 (Genesis 1:1-2)

 Verse 4 “from the beginning of creation” The context is creation.

 Verse 5 “the earth standing out of the water and in the water” In the flood of Noah’s day the whole earth was covered.
 (Genesis 7:18-20)

 Verse 6 “the world that then was, being overflowed with water, perished” In Noah’s flood the earth did not perish, Noah and his family got of the ark on the earth plus God spared the animals on the ark.

-So what we see here is plainly a different flood from the one in Genesis 6-8.
-This is why floods is plural in Psalm 24:1-2.
+So, what we see here is plainly a different flood from the one in Genesis 6-8.
+This is the reason that the word “floods” is plural in Psalm 24:1-2.

 Now let us look at 2 Peter3:4-7 and see what really happened.

 Verse 5 This has to be a reference to Genesis 1:1.
 Therefore in the original creation the earth was standing in the water and out of the water.

 Verse 6 This is a reference to Genesis 1:2 where God took the earth and submerged it in to the deep (body of water that is now above outer space see next lesson).